 Emergency Solutions Grants Program (100% Match Requirement) - The ESG Program requires the County to provide a match of not less than 100 percent of the ESG funds.
 Other funds include Local (General Funds), State (Emergency & Transitional Housing Services), Department of Family Services Special Funds, and private funds.
+ESG-CV are exempt from the ESG match requirements.

-Other CDBG Resource: Section 108 - The DHCD is currently exploring the application of the Section 108 Program which is the loan guarantee component of the Community Development Block Grant (CDBG) Program.
+Other CDBG Resource: Section 108 - DHCD is currently exploring the application of the Section 108 Program, which is the loan guarantee component of the Community Development Block Grant (CDBG) Program.
 Section 108 provides communities with a source of financing for economic development, housing rehabilitation, public facilities, and large-scale physical development projects.
-Local governments may borrowing funds guaranteed by HUD through the Section 108 program and must pledge current and future CDBG allocations as security for the loan.
+Local governments may borrow funds, guaranteed by HUD, through the Section 108 program and must pledge current and future CDBG allocations as security for the loan.